 Team communication is inevitable

 So, considering the importance of communication, it is something that you will have to work on from day one.
 When it comes to project and product management, a good network is an essential tool in this field.
 The entire lifespan of the project largely depends on the effectiveness of your communication network.
-But surprisingly, most projects experience a breakdown in team communication.
+But surprisingly, most projects experience a breakdown in interpersonal communication.
 So, what should we know about communicating to our staff and team so to take our accountability seriously?
 How can you improve team communication to make sure your team acts collaboratively when working on a project?
 Let’s see.

 Communication is key